The Story of Open Door Project Uganda

 Over the last two decades, the rebel Lord’s Resistance Army in Uganda has killed some 12,000 people, and kidnapped between 25,000 and 66,000 children for sex slaves and child soldiers.
 Two million Ugandans have had to flee their homes in the countryside due to this violence.
 Forced from their farms, many flee to Kampala, Uganda’s capital city, seeking a new way to make a living.
 Many are women with children to feed, and they are often also supporting the children of family members who were killed in the violence, or died of AIDS or malaria.

-While in Uganda in 2007, Rose Carmen Goldberg met a group of these women living in Namuwongo, one of Kampala’s shantytown slums.
+While in Uganda, we met a group of these women living in Namuwongo, one of Kampala’s shantytown slums.
 They were learning to survive by making and selling jewelry made from discarded paper.
 They first make the beads out of magazine pages, and then string the jewelry.
-Rose suggested that the jewelry might be successfully sold in the U.S. Open Door Project Uganda is pleased to offer this lovely handmade jewelry for sale in person in the United States.
+We suggested that the jewelry might be successfully sold in the U.S. Open Door Project Uganda is pleased to offer this lovely handmade jewelry for sale in person in the United States.
 Learn more about the Namuwongo Women and Youth Group and their paper-bead jewelry here.